lampajr/hyperfoil.github.io/_posts/2021-01-25-hf-beginner-guide-1.md

 podman-compose -f /tmp/vehicle-market.yaml -p vehicle-market up -d
 ```

-Now you can go to [http://localhost:8080](http://localhost:8080) and browse through the application for a bit.
+Now you can go to [http://localhost:8080](http://localhost:8080) and browse through the application.

 ## First benchmark

-In this first post we'll create a simple benchmark that does not simulate the user too well, hitting different pages independently.
+In this first post we'll create a simple benchmark that does not realistically simulate a user, hitting different pages independently.
 Let's create a new directory, e.g. `$HOME/vehicle-market/benchmarks` to host our benchmarks there.

 ```bash
 # VMB stands for Vehicle Market Benchmarks